An Irish greeting, a hundred thousand welcomes!

 I love my work.
 The counselling books and research all show that the relationship that comes about between the two people in a counselling room is a major factor in the success or otherwise of counselling.
 Clients have expressed how easily they connect with me and I with them.
 I am interested in people and in the experiences that have affected and shaped their lives and that is probably helpful in listening work.

-In 2016, I will complete a 3 year training programme in Somatic Experience (SE) therapy.
+In 2016, I completed a 3 year training programme in Somatic Experience (SE) therapy.
 This therapy is particularly helpful for people who have great difficulty managing their emotions and body sensations and for those whose systems feel 'frozen', perhaps from a traumatic birth, early medical trauma or later events.
 This therapy, first developed by Dr. Peter Levine in the 1970's, includes what is going on in the body as well as in the mind.
 "Trauma is in the nervous system, NOT in the event" - Levine.
 Somatic Experiencing offers a gentle way of approaching very difficult experiences and first helps the person develop the body-based resources to contain this material without being overwhelmed by it and then helps the person to process the experience and discharge the trapped body energy.

 I offer EMDR and SE for more than trauma.
 People affected by addiction, low self-confidence, a bereavement and, particularly, stress and anxiety, have all benefited by this work.